 Step 5: Wax

 Re-apply wax to seal the repair.
-Wipe of residue with microfiber cloth.
+Wipe off the residue with a microfiber cloth.

 As you can see the scratch is gone and the surface is shiny again.